pnutbutterprincess/logseq/pages/deviatoric stress.md

 - a [[stress]] system in structural [[geology]] which influences change of shape
 - to find deviatoric stress: first, the [[mean stress]] is calculated by taking the average of the three principal stresses.
-The mean stress is subtracted from the three
+The mean stress is subtracted from the three principal stresses and the remainder is the deviatoric stress